-- In a separate bowl, whisk together cocoa powder, flour, baking soda, cinnamon, and salt.
+- In a separate bowl, sift the cocoa powder, flour, baking soda, cinnamon, and salt.

 - Stir into the beet batter until well combined.

-- Pour batter into prepared baking pan(s) and bake for 40-50 minutes (longer for the 10-inch cake) or until a toothpick inserted into the center comes out clean.
+- Pour batter into prepared baking pan, and bake for 45 to 50 minutes, or until a toothpick inserted into the center comes out clean.

-- Cool in pan before removing to cool completely on a cooling rack.
-Dust with confectioner’s sugar.
+- Cool in pan for 15 minutes, then remove from pan to cool completely on a cooling rack.

 © 2012 – 2016, The Foodies' Kitchen.
 All rights reserved | The Foodies’ Kitchen.